New York Lawyers Fighting for Victims of Sexual Orientation Discrimination.

 The new regulation states that gender identity and transgender status are included within the definition of “sex” under the New York Human Rights Law (“NYHRL”).
 So, any time the NYHRL refers to sex discrimination or sexual harassment, that will also include discrimination and harassment against transgender individuals.

 The regulation also adds gender dysphoria to the definition of disability discrimination and similarly extends those protections, including the provision of reasonable accommodations.

-At D'Orazio Peterson we believe that in the workplace employees should be judged by their performance, nothing else.
+At D'Orazio Peterson we believe that employees should be free from discrimination in the workplace and fairly judged on their performance, and not on their protected status.
 We will continue to fight for the rights of employees, and if you believe that you have been subjected to discrimination based on sexual orientation please give us a call at 518-308-8339.
 We are always happy to help.